 Note: High winds or external factors such as trees can cause negative draft situations.
 Make sure the damper is fully opened.

-attracts animal nesting and related debris which can affect the operation of the fireplace.
+The chimney is a space that often attracts animal nesting and related debris which can affect the operation of the fireplace.
 Fireplaces and chimneys should be inspected annually by a professional to ensure that the chimney is unobstructed.